 Other Federal and State Laws.
 As a participant in the health care industry we are subject to extensive and frequently changing regulation under many other laws administered by governmental entities at the federal, state and local levels, some of which are, and others of which may be, applicable to our business.
 We are a medical device manufacturer subject to FDA regulations.
 These regulations, among other things, require that we maintain device and facilities registrations and listings as well as promote our products as permitted by our FDA clearances.
 Furthermore, our health care service provider customers are also subject to a wide variety of laws and regulations that could affect the nature and scope of their relationships with us.
 Laws regulating medical device manufacturers and health care providers cover a broad array of subjects.
 For example, the confidentiality of patient medical information and the circumstances under which such information may be used by us, released for inclusion in our databases, or released by us to third parties, are subject to substantial regulation by state governments.
 These state laws and regulations govern both the disclosure and the use of confidential patient medical information and are evolving rapidly.
-In addition, provisions under the federal anti- kickback statutes prohibit, among other things, paying or offering to pay any remuneration in exchange for the referral of patients to a person participating in, or for the order, purchase or recommendation of items or services that are subject to reimbursement by, Medicare, Medicaid and other similar federal and state levels, are applicable to our financial relationships with, and any marketing or other promotional activities involving, our dental professional customers.
+In addition, provisions under the federal anti- kickback statutes prohibit, among other things, paying or offering to pay any remuneration in exchange for the referral of patients to a person participating in, or for the order, purchase or recommendation of items or services that are subject to reimbursement by, Medicare, Medicaid and other similar federal or state health care programs.
+Most states have also enacted illegal remuneration laws that are similar to the federal laws.
+These laws, which are evolving at the federal and state levels, are applicable to our financial relationships with, and any marketing or other promotional activities involving, our dental professional customers.
 Violations of any of these laws or regulations could subject us to a variety of civil and criminal sanctions.
-Furthermore, various state laws require us to report payments and other transfers of value made to dental professionals and teaching hospitals to s
+Furthermore, various state laws require us to report payments and other transfers of value made to dental professionals and teaching hospitals to state regulatory bodies, and federal law will require us to track and disclose these payments starting in 2013.